-Packing lunches at night, cleaning your house the day before guests arrive so you’re not scrubbing toilets down to the wire or setting out everyone’s clothes the night before so they get dressed and out the door on time are all easy ways to prepare so you’re not rushing around last minute.
+Packing lunches at night, cleaning your house the day before guests arrive so you’re not scrubbing toilets down to the wire and making a weekly meal plan for breakfast, lunch and dinner are all easy ways to prepare and avoid rushing around last minute.

 - Pack lunches the night before

-- Set out clothes the night before so getting dressed in the morning is quick & painless
+- Set out clothes the night before so everyone getting dressed in the morning takes 5 minutes, not 30

 - Shower the night before